-- students will increase their abilities in media-oriented writing, and will be shown ways how to further increase these abilities in the near future. - students will increase their knowledge of the strategical considerations and ethical codes involved in the process of transmitting information from the academic to the public arena. - student will gain understanding of a) the current state of science reporting in the media and b) ways in which the representation of science and technology in the media has changed over the last few decades. - students will get acquainted with several methodological alternatives for studying trends in science reporting in the media (as a subfield within the Social Studies of Science)
+- students will increase their abilities in media-oriented writing. - students will increase their knowledge of strategical considerations and ethical codes involved in the process of transmitting information from the academic to the public arena. - students will get acquainted with academic perspectives on (a) the current state of science reporting in the media, and (b) developments and trends in reporting about science and technology over the last few decades. - students will get acquainted with different methodologies for (a) studying trends in science reporting and (b) studying public responses to media content. - students will increase their abilities in research design.